Pricing

 Unlinked brand mentions have always been useful for link reclamation.
 What has changed since 2024–2025 is how AI search systems use them.

 Large language models like GPT-4o, Gemini, and Claude learn brand-category associations from their training data.
-When your brand appears repeatedly on high-authority editorial sites — even without a hyperlink — AI models build a stronger association between your brand and the topics those pages cover.
-According to research by Ahrefs published in 2025, brand mentions show a 0.664 correlation with search and AI visibility, outranking even backlinks and keyword placement as a signal.
+When your brand appears repeatedly on high-authority editorial sites, even without a hyperlink, AI models build a stronger association between your brand and the topics those pages cover.
+Ahrefs correlation studies on ranking factors have consistently placed brand mentions among the strongest signals, alongside referring domains and content relevance, and the signal strength has only grown as AI search systems lean more heavily on entity recognition.

 This means unlinked mentions now serve two purposes:

-Google’s John Mueller confirmed in a 2021 Google Office Hours session that unlinked mentions do not pass traditional SEO link value.
+Google has publicly stated that unlinked mentions don’t pass traditional SEO link value.
 That remains true.
 But the landscape has expanded.
-AI search engines — ChatGPT, Perplexity, Google AI Overviews, Copilot — do not rely on hyperlinks alone.
+AI search engines, ChatGPT, Perplexity, Google AI Overviews, Copilot, don’t rely on hyperlinks alone.
 They rely on contextual co-occurrence: how often your brand appears alongside relevant topics in trustworthy sources.

-This is why monitoring and acting on unlinked mentions in Ahrefs is no longer just a link-building tactic.
-It is a core component of brand mention strategy for SEO and AI discoverability.
+This is why monitoring and acting on unlinked mentions in Ahrefs is no longer just a link-building tactic. it’s a core component of brand mention strategy for SEO and AI discoverability.

 How to Find Unlinked Brand Mentions in Ahrefs Content Explorer

-Ahrefs Content Explorer is a search engine for web content, powered by a database of billions of pages.
-It is the most efficient tool for finding unlinked brand mentions at scale.
+Ahrefs Content Explorer is a search engine for web content, powered by a database of billions of pages. it’s the most efficient tool for finding unlinked brand mentions at scale.
 Here is the step-by-step process.

 Step 1: Search for Your Brand Name